 What are grounds for divorce in Georgia?

-Georgia residents may be familiar with the term “no-fault divorce,” but Georgia does not define divorce in terms of “no-fault” or “at-fault.”
-The most common grounds for divorce are that the marriage is irretrievably broken.
-That is, there is no specific fault of a party involved and the marriage is simply no longer viable.
+Georgia resident may be familiar with the term “no-fault divorce,” but Georgia does not define divorce in terms of “no-fault” or “at-fault.”
+The most commonly used reason in divorce pleadings is that the marriage is irretrievably broken.
+That is, there is no specific fault for any party.
 However, Georgia law still contains other grounds for divorce.
 These are set out in Georgia Code 19-5-3.
-There are 13 possible grounds set out, including irreconcilable differences.
-The first five of these deal with conditions that are present at the time of the marriage.
-Some examples include:
+Some of the grounds available deal with conditions that are present at the time of the marriage.
+For example:

 - The parties are too closely related to have been legally married

 - One of the parties lacks the mental capacity to consent at the time of marriage

 - Fraud or duress was used to secure the marriage

 - The wife is pregnant by someone other than the person she marries at the time of the marriage

 Other grounds for divorce involve issues that develop during the marriage.
 These can include:

 - Willful cruelty

 - Desertion by a party for over a year